 Before diving into what this change means for graduates, let’s get our terms in order.
-A 529 plan is a tax-advantage savings plan where families can build funds for qualified higher education expenses.
+A 529 plan is a tax-advantaged savings plan where families can build funds for qualified higher education expenses.
 Before December 2019 these expenses could include tuition, housing, textbooks, and more for K-12 and college expenses.
 This is compared to the money you put into a traditional savings account, which you have to pay income tax and more on before using for education expenses.

 In addition to federal tax-free growth and tax-free withdrawals for qualified expenses, many states will also offer residents a full or partial tax credit or deduction for contributions to their state’s plan, or any plan.
 The state tax benefits are dependent on where you reside and have a 529 plan set up.